Marketing Communication During the Eid Holidays: 5 Tips

 2. Seasonal Greetings

 Eid holidays are the perfect opportunity to send greetings to your Muslim business connections, employees and media to strengthen your relations.
 “Eid Mubarak” is a customary celebratory greeting.
-It translates to “blessed festival” and can be used during both Eid holidays and in all your marketing communication, PR campaigns and social media messages.
+It translates to “blessed festival” and can be used during both Eid holidays and in all your marketing communication, corporate communication and social media messages.
 For visuals, you should consider including the iconic symbols of the crescent moon and star.

 3. Timing of your Eid Marketing